-Fluxx is a game about change, so this game will change as you play it.
-It begins with just a couple of very simple rules and becomes more complex as additional rules are added via special cards called New Rules.
+Fluxx is a game about change, so it's a game that changes as you play it.
+It begins with just a couple of very simple rules, and becomes more complex as additional rules are added via special cards called New Rules.

-Start by following the Basic Rules (draw one card & play one card) and adapt to all additional New Rules as they are played.
+Start by following the Basic Rules (draw one card & play one card), and adapt to all additional New Rules as they are played.
 Players take turns, going clockwise around the table, drawing and playing the indicated number of cards until someone meets the current Goal condition.